Another key Google Pixel 4 feature is coming to the Google Pixel 2

 A new software update for the Google Pixel 4 adds a slew of new perks, like more Motion Sense gestures, while expanding crash detection to the UK and Australia.
-Plus, more of its extras are filtering down to older Pixel phones.
+Plus, more of its extras are filtering down to older Pixel phones - like Live Captioning coming to the Google Pixel 2.

 Crash detection was one of the more exciting features to launch with the Google Pixel 4: through the Personal Safety app, the phone would use its accelerometer and other sensors to detect whether a collision had occurred and ask the owner whether emergency services needed to be called - and if it gets no response, the phone will share location and other info with emergency responders.
 That perk was first available in the US, but will now roll out to Pixel 4 users in Australia (000) and the UK (999).